Flat Channels to Infinity in Neural Loss Landscapes: Discussion

 \section{Discussion}

-Neural network loss landscapes are non-convex, but the empirical success in training shows that their structure is benign.
+Neural network loss landscapes are non-convex, but the empirical success in training shows that their structure is benign also outside the deeply over-parameterized regime.
 We uncovered a generic mechanism contributing to this benign nature of the landscape: extremely flat \emph{channels to infinity}.
 While these channels lead to local minima, they endow the network with new computational capabilities in the form of \emph{gated linear units}, that arise as the limit of the central finite difference approximation of a directional derivative.
 Thus, the channels can give rise to good local minima.
 Channels involving multiple neurons can lead to yet another set of capabilities based on higher-order derivatives (see \autoref{app:channels}), but a full characterization of these multi-neuron channels is an interesting topic of future research.

 We developed our theory for the stylized setup of a single-hidden-layer MLP, mean-squared error loss, and smooth activation functions.
 However, the channels to infinity arise from a simple interaction of input and output weights of pairs of neurons.
 This mechanism neither depends on the type of loss nor the number of layers.
 The pair of neurons contributing to the channel can be located in an arbitrary fully connected layer of a deep network; indeed, this is the case empirically (\autoref{fig5}f).
-We expect that channels to infinity arise also in large-scale models, within MLP layers of transformer or convnet architectures, and even between channels of convolutional layers, but a quantification of the occurrence probability of channels to infinity in these large scale settings is ongoing work.
-It is also an open question, to what extent channels to infinity arise in MLPs with the popular, non-smooth ReLU activation function.
+We expect that channels to infinity arise also in large-scale models, within MLP layers of transformer or convolutional architectures, and even between channels of convolutional layers, but a quantification of the occurrence probability of channels to infinity in these large scale settings is ongoing work.
+Furthermore, groups of similar neurons, corresponding to condition 2 of our channel identification (\autoref{app:channels}), have already been observed in large convolutional networks \citep{chen2023stochastic}.